About Bovine TB

 From a disease control perspective it makes good sense to start the 60-day interval between skin tests from the last possible day that reactors could have infected other animals on the farm.
 This reduces the risk of an infected animal being missed at the next skin test and spreading disease to other cattle in the herd and so increases the likelihood of the herd regaining its Officially TB Free (OTF) status at an earlier date.

-In all cases a herd’s SIT will be scheduled at least 60 days after reactors identified in the previous test have been removed.
-This will replace the current practice whereby the SIT in some herds is scheduled 60 days after the date of the last test (and while reactors were still on the farm).
+In all cases a herd’s SIT is scheduled at least 60 days after reactors identified in the previous test have been removed.
+This replaces the historic practice whereby SITs in some herds were scheduled 60 days after the date of the last test (and while reactors were still on the farm).

 To ensure a consistent and rigorous approach across the whole of England.
 Scheduling SITs at least 60 days after reactors have been removed maximises the potential to detect infected animals at the next skin test.

-When gamma and skin tests are carried out simultaneously in TB breakdown herds and blood test positive animals are identified (gamma reactors), these animals will be taken into account when scheduling the next SIT.
-The next test must be scheduled for at least 60 days after all reactors (i.e. skin test and gamma test reactors) have been removed.
-If gamma reactors are disclosed between SITs, they will be removed as usual and the next SIT already scheduled will stand.
+When gamma and skin tests are carried out simultaneously in TB breakdown herds and blood test positive animals are identified (gamma reactors), these animals are taken into account when scheduling the next SIT.
+The next test is scheduled for at least 60 days after all reactors (i.e. skin test and gamma test reactors) have been removed.
+If gamma reactors are found between SITs, they are removed as usual and the next SIT already scheduled will stand.
 Depending on the post mortem and any culture results of the gamma reactors, additional testing may be required.

 Prior to April 2016, TB breakdown herds in England only had their disclosing test re-interpreted at severe interpretation if one or more reactors showed visible lesions of TB at post mortem.
 This sometimes resulted in additional reactors being disclosed upon re-interpretation of the test, and a subsequent delay in scheduling the SIT whilst awaiting removal of the additional reactors.
 From April 2016, all TB breakdown herds in England have their disclosing test re-interpreted at severe interpretation regardless of the post mortem results of the reactors.
 This has greatly reduced the number of cases where additional reactors are disclosed at the next test.
 There are still situations in TB breakdowns where re-interpretation of test results is necessary; however it is uncommon.